Skip to main content

 Need machinery, vehicles, or equipment without draining cash?
 Equipment financing and leasing let you spread the cost.
 Here's how it works in Canada and how to choose.

-Buying equipment outright can swallow the cash a growing business needs for everything else.
-Equipment financing lets you acquire machinery, vehicles, or technology now and pay over time — with the equipment itself usually serving as the security.
-Here's how it works in Canada and when to finance versus lease.
+Buying equipment outright can swallow the cash a growing business needs for everything else — payroll, inventory, marketing, and the next opportunity.
+Equipment financing lets you acquire machinery, vehicles, or technology now and pay over time, with the equipment itself usually serving as the security.
+For most Canadian businesses it's faster and more flexible than tying an equipment purchase to a property mortgage.
+Here's how it works, what lenders look at, and how to choose between financing and leasing.

 The short answer

 Equipment financing is a loan or lease used to acquire business equipment, where the equipment itself typically secures the deal — so approval leans on the asset and your business's cash flow rather than real estate.
-It preserves working capital, can offer tax advantages, and is faster and more flexible than tying equipment purchases to a property mortgage.
-See equipment financing options.
+It preserves working capital, can offer tax advantages, and closes faster than most commercial lending.
+Some equipment may also qualify under the Canada Small Business Financing Program (CSBFP).
+See equipment financing options or ask Maya to map out a deal.

 Finance vs. lease